University of Akron: Academics

-Undergraduate

 The university offers about 200 undergraduate majors.
 In conjunction with the Northeast Ohio Medical University (NEOMED), the university offers an Early Assurance Pathway to the NEOMED MD program.
 The University of Akron is also the first and only university in the nation to offer a baccalaureate program in corrosion engineering.

-Williams Honors College

 The University of Akron Honors College students earn degrees from any of the four-year accredited colleges in the university while receiving special advisement and having the opportunity to live in the Honors Complex, a resident hall exclusively for honors students.
 The university announced on February 3, 2016, that the college was renamed in honor of Dr. Gary B. and Pamela S. Williams.

-Graduate

 The University of Akron currently offers more than 105 graduate degrees to approximately 2,000 graduate students.
 The graduate schools at the University of Akron variously offer the Master's degree, PhD, J.D., and LL.M., among others.
 The Cleveland Clinic and University of Akron have formed the Integrated Bioscience Fellowship in Biomedicine.
 Fellowships will allow students to conduct cutting-edge research at the University of Akron and the Cleveland Clinic Lerner Research Institute while pursuing a PhD in Integrated Bioscience.
 Recipients of Fellowships will be able to work with faculty at both institutions.

-Law

 The University of Akron School of Law was founded in 1921 as Akron Law School and became affiliated with the university in 1959, becoming fully accredited by the American Bar Association in 1961.
 It has both day and evening full-time and part-time programs that lead to the J.D. and LL.M.
 The University of Akron School of Law is also one of only 22 institutions in America to offer the LL.M. in intellectual property, and one of two such programs in Ohio.

+Undergraduate admissions

+Admission to the University of Akron is classified as "inclusive" by the Carnegie Classification of Institutions of Higher Education.
+The Princeton Review gives Akron an "Admissions Selectivity Rating" of 75 out of 99.
+The college extends offers of admission after holistic review that includes examination of academic rigor, performance and admissions test scores.

+Of all matriculating students, the average high school GPA is 3.49.
+The interquartile range for SAT scores in math and reading are 470-600 and 480-590 respectively, while the range for ACT scores is 18–25.